UnfortunateGames/g2J-Re-Code/README.md

 - PyInstaller (To compress it to a directory or .exe file)

 > To read the Python code from source, read the doc.
 (Yes I know it's not implemented in yet)
-> Or if you're a huge chad just read the docstrings instead.
+> Or if you're a huge chad just read the doc strings instead.

 *If running from source, please follow the instructions below in each specified platform.*